Educating and Encouraging Since 1936

 Advocate

 We also promote the awareness of sight loss through lobbying, fund raising, and conventions.
 Without fund raising or donations, NDAB would fail in its mission.
-If you want to help, you can become a member, or make a donation.
+If you want to help, you can become a member or make a donation.